Ontario Highway 407: Safety concerns and PEO report

-Cost-savings measures and the ensuing safety concerns resulted in an independent Ontario Provincial Police investigation shortly before the opening of the freeway.

-An expert panel of engineers, assembled by the Professional Engineers Ontario, released a report outlining concerns regarding the decreased loop ramp radii and a lack of protective guardrail at sharp curves, in addition to the lack of a concrete median barrier to separate the opposite directions of travel.
-However, it was also argued that the large grass median was sufficient to prevent cross-over collisions, given that Highway 410 has a similar median.
+Cost-saving measures and ensuing safety concerns resulted in an independent Ontario Provincial Police investigation shortly before the opening of the freeway.
+An expert panel of engineers, assembled by the Professional Engineers Ontario, released a report outlining concerns regarding the decreased loop ramp radii and the lack of protective guardrails along sharp curves, in addition to the lack of a concrete median barrier to separate the two travel directions.
+However, it was also argued that the large grass median was sufficient to prevent crossover collisions, given that Highway 410 has a similar median.

 Toll rate approval

-The Ontario provincial government has quarrelled with 407 ETR over toll rates and customer service, but is largely tied down by the lease contract.
-On February 2, 2004, the government delivered notice to 407 ETR that they are considered to be in default of their contract because of 407 ETR's decision to raise toll rates without first obtaining provincial clearance.
-The court's initial decision sided with 407 ETR: on July 10, 2004, an independent arbitrator affirmed that 407 ETR has the ability to raise toll rates without first consulting the government.
+The Ontario provincial government has quarrelled with 407 ETR over toll rates and customer service but is largely tied down by the lease contract.
+On February 2, 2004, the government notified 407 ETR that it was considered to be in default of the contract because of 407 ETR's decision to raise toll rates without first obtaining provincial clearance.
+The court's initial decision sided with 407 ETR: on July 10, 2004, an independent arbitrator affirmed that 407 ETR has the power to raise toll rates without first consulting the government.
 The government filed an appeal of this decision but was overruled by an Ontario Superior Court decision released on January 6, 2005; however, a subsequent ruling by the Ontario Court of Appeal on June 13, 2005, granted the government permission to appeal the decision.

-The government also faced off against 407 ETR in court regarding plate denial around this time.
+Around the same time, the government also faced off against 407 ETR in court regarding plate denial.

-The public has accused the 407 ETR of predatory billing practices, including false billing and continued plate denial after bankruptcy.
-In 2016, after a 4-year legal battle, consumers won an $8 million class action lawsuit.
+Members of the public have accused the 407 ETR of predatory billing practices, including false billing and continued plate denial after bankruptcy.
+In 2016, after a four-year legal battle, consumers won an $8 million class action lawsuit.